OPTIMIZE TABLE

 [ LIMIT <snapshot_count> ]

+BEFORE | Specifies the condition for purging historical data.
+It is used with the SNAPSHOT , TIMESTAMP , or STREAM option to define the point in time before which data should be purged.
 When a BEFORE option is specified, the command purges historical data by first selecting a base snapshot as indicated by the specified option.
 Subsequently, it removes snapshots generated before this base snapshot.
-In the case of specifying a stream with BEFORE STREAM, the command identifies the nearest snapshot preceding the creation of the stream as the base snapshot.
-It then proceeds to remove snapshots generated before this nearest snapshot.
+In the case of specifying a stream with BEFORE STREAM , the command identifies the nearest snapshot preceding the creation of the stream as the base snapshot.
+It then proceeds to remove snapshots generated before this nearest snapshot. |

-LIMITSets the maximum number of snapshots to be purged.
-When specified, Databend will select and purge the oldest snapshots, up to the specified count.
+LIMIT | Sets the maximum number of snapshots to be purged.
+When specified, Databend will select and purge the oldest snapshots, up to the specified count. |

 Examples

-This example demonstrates purging historical data using the BEFORE STREAM option.
+This example demonstrates purging historical data using the BEFORE STREAM

-1. Create a table named t with a single column a, and insert two rows with values 1 and 2 into the table.
+, and insert two rows with values 1 and 2 into the table.

 CREATE TABLE t(a INT);